 3. Schedule, create and share one value content piece a week.

 Whether you create the content in-house, or outsource it, you should plan out your marketing efforts on a weekly schedule and stick to it.
 As you regularly publish valuable material, you position yourself as an authority in your niche and gain exposure to your audience.
 Don’t forget to include social sharing options on your articles and blog posts.

 4. Add checklists, worksheets, PDFs, or other downloadable bonus items to your content.

 See how that works?
 By making additional information available – a checklist, a PDF for folks to print and keep, or another item relating to your article – you add additional value and collect contact information that allows you to add more value in the future.

 5. Create and add a “Lead Magnet” to you website.

-If you visit this page (on this site), you’ll see that in exchange for your email address, I’ll send you 3 of my best strategy guides.
+If you visit this page (on this site), you’ll see that in exchange for your email address, I’ll send you ALL of my best strategy guides.
 These are examples of lead magnets, or an exchange of something of value to you (Strategy Guides) for something of value to me (your email address).

 6. Use LinkedIn to publish your content.

 One time I posted an article on LinkedIn and received 1800 visitors to my blog – in one day!
 (My blog was 3 days old at the time with no promotion or exposure other than that article – imagine had I written a really good article on a wider topic that was picked up by Pulse!)
 Posting content to LinkedIn using the publisher option works.
 Posting educational articles in groups that you belong to and actively participate in also works.